Kyberturvallisuuden-kurssi/Exercises/Week6/README.md

-Introduction to Practical Cyber Security Testing - Week 6
+Introduction to Practical Cyber Security Testing - Week 6: Software development
 ====

 ## About the lab

+Topic: C/I, test clusters, dependencies, supply chain, fuzz test automation — (practice)

 TODO: add descriptory text about the lab and this week's topic